Are you only an online company? Or is there a physical shop?

 No. Moissanites are actually stones that exist in nature.
 However, they are rare because they only occur when a meteor hits the earth!
 Because of their rarity in nature, all moissanites on the market are lab grown.
 This also ensures that all the stones are ONLY fairly traded and 100% conflict free.
 That is why moissanites are currently the number-one alternative to diamonds in the market!

-Why should someone choose a diamond over a moissanite?
+Why should someone choose a moissanite over a diamond?

 A moissanite offers similar sparkle and durability as a diamond, AND the creators offer a lifetime warranty.
 At Love & Promise Jewelers, we believe that everyone's preference and needs are different.
 We will never tell you one stone is better than another.
 We prefer to sell products that suit your lifestyle and budget.
 Our goal is to sell you something you love that will make you happy not only now, but forever!
 If a moissanite works better than a diamond with your budget and lifestyle, by all means, please do get the moissanites!

-I have heard the some treated moissanites will change in color, is that true with the Forever Brilliant Moissanites?
+I have heard the some treated moissanites will change in color, is that true with the Forever One Moissanites?

-We usually offer most of our products with Forever Brilliant Moissanites from Charles & Colvard® over the regular moissanites because the color is brighter and closer to the standard diamond colors than the original moissanites.
+We usually offer most of our products with Forever One GHI Moissanites from Charles & Colvard® over the regular moissanites because the color is brighter and closer to the standard diamond colors than the original moissanites.
 From our experience, we have yet to have issues with the color changing.
-We only offer moissanites that come with a Limited Lifetime Warranty in order to provide only the best quality of lab grown options in the market.
+We only offer moissanites that come with a Limited Lifetime Warranty* in order to provide only the best quality of lab grown options in the market.
 If you prefer something with a warmer color, please contact us to price out with standard moissanites.
-We now also offer Forever One Moissanites in limited sizes and shapes.

 What's the difference between the Amora Moissanites and the Forever Brilliant Moissanites?

-Forever Brilliant Moissanites are graded roughly an H in color.
-The H color grade for diamonds is considered "near colorless."
+Forever Brilliant and Forever One GHI Moissanites are graded roughly an GHI in color.
+The GHI color grade for diamonds is considered "near colorless."
 Approximately 80% of diamonds sold in the market range from G-J in color so this color is one that most consumers purchase.
 Certain lightings show the tint more, such as direct sunlight, while in normal indoor lighting there is no visible color.
 The tint in direct sunlight is actually a natural characteristic of the moissanite; think of it like the Alexandrite stone, which changes color in different lighting conditions.
-We now offer Forever One Moissanites in limited sizes and shapes.
+We now offer Forever One DEF Moissanites in limited sizes and shapes.

 Can diamonds and moissanites chip?